 The NCETM and Maths Hubs work in partnership with the Advanced Mathematics Support Programme (AMSP), a government-funded initiative managed by MEI.
 It aims to increase participation in Core Maths, AS/A level Maths and Further Maths, and to improve the teaching of these Level 3 maths qualifications.

 The programme provides national support for teachers and students in state-funded schools and colleges in England.
 Additional support is offered in areas of low social mobility so that, whatever their gender, background or location, students can choose their best post-16 maths pathway and have access to high quality teaching.
 Resources and strategies for encouraging girls to take maths beyond GCSE, as well as useful research and data, are all available on the AMSP's new webpage.

 Maths Hubs Post-16 Work Groups

-There are three Maths Hubs Work Groups aimed specifically at post-16 teachers.
+There are four Maths Hubs Work Groups aimed specifically at post-16 teachers, and several others that post-16 teachers may be interested in.
 In each case, Work Groups take place at a local level, but are part of a national project.

 The Developing A Level Pedagogy project provides national support for the effective development of pedagogy in the teaching of A level Maths, to enhance the quality of teaching and the conceptual understanding of students.
 Its aim is to develop and sustain regional communities of practice involving collaboration between teachers.
 It involves a direct working partnership between the Maths Hubs Network and the AMSP.